TL;DR — Key Takeaways

 Global Gig Economy

-- The global gig economy employs approximately 12% of the global labor force (World Bank)
+- The global gig economy employs 154 million to 435 million people, representing approximately 12% of the global labor force (World Bank)

 - India is the largest supplier of freelancers globally, followed by the Philippines and the United States

-- Cross-border freelancing grew 35% year over year as remote work normalized
+- Cross-border freelancing grew 35% year over year as remote work infrastructure and international payment rails matured

-- The UK freelance market is valued at over $162 billion
+- The UK freelance market is valued at over $162 billion, making it the largest gig economy in Europe

-- European gig workers are projected to reach 78 million by 2030
+- European gig workers are projected to reach 78 million by 2030, accelerated by the EU Platform Work Directive

 Future Projections

-- By 2027, over half of the US workforce will participate in freelancing (Statista)
+- By 2027, over half of the US workforce (86.5 million) will participate in freelancing (Statista)

-- The "human-in-the-loop" economy — where AI and humans work together — will be the defining gig trend of the late 2020s
+- The "human-in-the-loop" economy — where AI and humans collaborate on tasks — will be the defining gig trend of the late 2020s

 Join the Fastest-Growing Gig Platform

-GoHireHumans charges just 1% — the lowest fee of any major platform.
+GoHireHumans charges just 4% — the lowest fee of any major platform.
+Freelancers keep 100% of their earnings.
 Browse services free, post jobs in minutes, and keep more of what you earn.

 Get Started FreeFrequently Asked Questions